Hourly Pricing (Commercial)

 An opportunity to better manage electricity use and costs

 The goal of hourly pricing is to reduce peak demand and shift electricity use to off-peak, less expensive time periods.
 It allows customers to measure their actual energy use by the hour.
-Initiated in 2007, our hourly pricing program is now available to customers with 500 kilowatts kW or greater demand and SC8 and SC14 customers.
+Effective January 1, 2010, Hourly Pricing is mandatory for any customer taking service with a billed demand greater than or equal to 300 kW in any two months within the 12 months beginning prior to September 1, 2009, including customers that received an economic incentive or NYPA allocation on or after January 1, 2007.

 If you have questions concerning the hourly pricing program, please email us your account information and a representative will contact you.